 What a “simple” payment looks like

+Start with the simplest payment the counter takes.
 A customer walks up after his car's service, holding a real GST tax invoice, generated by the manufacturer's dealer management system.
 The carmaker owns it; the dealer merely uses it.
-There's no API, and its data leaves the building as an end-of-day export.
+There's no API.
+Getting the data out means someone exporting it by hand.

 The cashier takes his payment, writes the UPI reference on the invoice in pen, and waves him through to the gate.